sumanshekhar698/springboot-microservice-kafka-integration/README.md

 I am bored**
 ```

-Also make sure. your ZooKeeperand Kafka Server is up before runing these projects
+Please, make sure your ZooKeeper and Kafka Server is up before running these projects